lrauschning/datavis-workshop/notes.md

 - Link to documentation frequently
 - give fancy plot and dataset; ask to replicate it, then compare solutions?
 => maybe challenging for beginners
+- add compile script to self-link QR code on each worksheet?

 ## Idea Worksheet 2
 - Provide code and graphics